Anjin-Byte/Gestalt/README.md

 # Gestalt

-**Sparse, MIP-mapped voxel rendering in Rust + wgpu.**
+**A voxel renderer and editor in Rust + wgpu.**

-A stackless hierarchical-DDA traversal on the GPU, held bit-exact against a CPU reference — the same core running natively and in the browser.
+Turn a 3D model into voxels, then sculpt and paint them in real time — natively or in the browser.

 <p>
   <img src="https://img.shields.io/badge/Rust-2024%20edition-1e293b?style=flat-square&logo=rust&logoColor=white" alt="Rust 2024 edition" />